sveltejs/svelte/site/content/blog/2021-09-01-whats-new-in-svelte-september-2021.md

 The focus this past month was on continuing iron out any kinks with well over 100 PRs merged.
 A few new features went in as well...

-- SvelteKit will now detect if a prerendered app is trying to access a query paremter and return an error - instead of silently failing ([#2104](https://github.com/sveltejs/kit/pull/2104))
+- SvelteKit will now detect if a prerendered app is trying to access a query parameter and return an error - instead of silently failing ([#2104](https://github.com/sveltejs/kit/pull/2104))
 - create-svelte's final output dir has been standardized as `/build` (vs `/.svelte-kit`) ([#2109](https://github.com/sveltejs/kit/pull/2109))

 To see all updates to SvelteKit, check out the [SvelteKit changelog](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md).